Communicating Kids Speech & Language specializes in evaluating and treating speech, language and literacy difficulties using evidence-based practices.

 Young children who are difficult to understand typically have phonological processes as well.
 This means that they are having difficulty producing and understanding patterns of sounds.
 A child with a phonological disorder may drop all final consonants in words and say, "du" for "duck".

 A speech-language pathologist is skilled in knowing which sounds and phonological processes are developmentally appropriate in a child.
-Contact us today to schedule an evaluation or Check out our speech and language milestones.
+If you are having trouble understanding your child help is available.

 Does your child repeat sounds and words?
 Stuttering is often defined as disruptions in the forward flow of speech.
 Children who stutter may get "stuck" when speaking and repeat words ("my, my, my") and/or prolong sounds in words ("mmmmy").

 Some disfluencies are normal as young children learn language, A speech-language pathologist is skilled in knowing what disfluencies are typical and what is considered stuttering.
-Help is available, schedule an appointment here.
+If your child is frustrated that they can't get their message out, please contact us.
+Help is available.

 Language is how people use words to express themselves.